 Such rules carefully account for a company’s financial profit but ignore any costs imposed on our environmental and social systems, encouraging companies to disguise irresponsible business conduct as value creation.

 TSC seeks to transform the system by advancing policies that mandate that executives, investors, and other stakeholders account for the effects their decisions have on common resources.
 Read more about how TSC engages with policymakers and thought leaders here.

-Trustees, asset managers and corporate directors are largely regulated through litigation brought by shareholders and beneficiaries.
-But our judiciary system often operates on the assumption that shareholders benefit when corporate executives simply maximize the value of their companies, with no regard to external costs.
+The decisions of trustees, asset managers, and corporate directors can be influenced significantly through litigation brought by shareholders and beneficiaries.
+But the legal system that oversees these fiduciaries often operates on the assumption that investors benefit when corporate executives simply maximize the value of their companies, with no regard to external costs.

 Together, we're embarking on a fundamental transformation of our financial system...